D.J. Moore Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Matchup vs. Tampa Bay

-- Moore has averaged 70.4 receiving yards per game over his seven career matchups against the Buccaneers, 5.9 more than his over/under in Sunday's game.
+- Moore is averaging 70.4 receiving yards per game in seven career matchups against the Buccaneers, 5.9 more than his receiving yards prop bet over/under for Sunday's game (64.5).

-- In seven matchups, Moore has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest against the Buccaneers.
+- In seven matchups, Moore has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest versus the Buccaneers.

-- The 258.0 yards per game the Buccaneers are allowing through the air makes them the NFL's 22nd-ranked pass defense.
+- The 258.0 passing yards the Buccaneers give up per game makes them the NFL's 22nd-ranked pass defense this season.

-- With 24 passing TDs allowed this year, the Buccaneers defense is ranked 15th in the league.
+- The Buccaneers have allowed 24 touchdowns through the air (1.5 per game).
+They are 15th in the NFL in that category.

 Recent Performances